-The International Baccalaureate Diploma Program (often referred to as DP) is a challenging two-year program of courses taken in Grades 11 and 12.
-The curriculum is provided to Chesterton High School by the International Baccalaureate World Organization.
+The International Baccalaureate Diploma Program (referred to as the IB DP) is a two-year program of courses taken in Grades 11 and 12.
+The curriculum is provided to Chesterton High School by the International Baccalaureate Organization.

-Students in Grades 11 and 12 enroll in 6 classes that utilize the IB curriculum: English, World Language, Social Studies, Science, Math, and one elective.
+Students in Grades 11 and 12 enroll in 6 classes that utilize the IB curriculum: English, World Language, Social Studies, Science, Math, and Art.
+Students also complete a core curriculum that includes Theory of Knowledge, Community, Action, Service and the Extended Essay.
 This IB curriculum is accepted by the Indiana State Department of Education as fully meeting the requirements for high school graduation.